 Calcium absorption from milk is approximately 30%, while figures for broccoli, Brussels sprouts, mustard greens, turnip greens, kale, and some other leafy green vegetables range between 40% to 64%.

 When it comes to your musculoskeletal health, calcium plays a role in strengthening your bones.
 As you age, your bones become more brittle and the external pressures placed upon them cause deterioration.
+Make sure you take care of your joints as well.
+They are just as important.

 This can lead to conditions such as osteoporosis, which severely decreases the quality of life in individuals with this condition.
-Eating kale on a regular basis can help strengthen you bones and prevent osteoporosis.
+Eating kale on a regular basis can help strengthen your bones and prevent osteoporosis.

 The major reason we need it [iron] is that it helps to transport oxygen throughout the body.